HewlettPackard/ilo-rest-api-docs/source/includes/_ilo5_updateservicedoc.md

 ```

 <aside class="notice">
-NOTE: The iLO Repository uses the filename of the components as the unique key.
+The iLO Repository uses filename of the components as the unique key.
 No two components can share the same filename and an upload of a file using an existing filename overwrites the existing file.
 If the existing file is referenced in a task or install set, it is locked and cannot be replaced.
-All HPE supplied components have version information in the filename; therefore, filename conflicts are easily avoided.
+All HPE supplied components have version information in the filename to avoid any filename conflicts.
 </aside>

-####Waiting for Uploads to Complete
+#### Waiting for Uploads to Complete
 After uploading the component, iLO must verify and write the contents to the repository.
 The client may track this progress by polling on `Oem/Hpe/State` property in the UpdateService.
 Values are:

 |State|Detail|